spiritoffootball/sof-event-organiser-taxonomy/README.md

 *SOF Event Organiser Taxonomy* is a WordPress plugin that provides a Custom Taxonomy for Event Organiser Events for Spirit of Football.

+The taxonomy is synced to a CiviCRM Custom Field by the [WPCV Custom Field Taxonomy Sync](https://github.com/WPCV/wpcv-tax-field-sync) plugin on:

+* The Ball 2022

 ### Requirements

 This plugin requires the following plugins: